Benedict Wong

 Benedict Wong and his wife Nina (2016)

 In 2016, Nina accompanied her husband to the premiere of "Doctor Strange".
-Her loose dress couldn't hide her rounded belly, but no one ever found out when and who was born to the couple.
+Her loose dress couldn't hide her rounded belly, but the couple has never revealed details about their child.

 Benedict Wong Now